George Hall (footballer, born 2004): Club career

+Birmingham City

-In 2020–21 Hall was a member of Birmingham's under-18 team that finished as runners-up in the Northern Section of their league, and came from behind against Charlton Athletic's U18 in the national semi-finals only to lose to a last-minute goal.
-As well as playing for the under-18s, he started several matches for Birmingham's under-23 team in the 2021–22 Premier League 2.
+Hall was a member of Birmingham's under-18 team that finished as runners-up in the Northern Section of their league in the 2020–21 season, and came from behind against Charlton Athletic's U18 in the national semi-finals only to lose to a last-minute goal.
+As well as playing for the under-18s, he started several matches for Birmingham's under-23 team in the 2021–22 Premier League 2 campaign.
 Amid reported interest from Premier League clubs including Brighton & Hove Albion, Leeds United, Newcastle United and Southampton, Birmingham did not want to risk losing Hall the same way that they lost Amari Miller to Leeds.
 Hall signed his first professional contract with Birmingham on 24 November 2021.
 Under-18s coach Martyn Olorenshaw described him as "an attacking midfielder with an ability to create and score goals [who] is explosive, dynamic and has the prowess to influence games."

 He was an unused substitute for Birmingham's Championship visit to Millwall on 4 December, and he made his senior debut on 2 January 2022, starting alongside fellow 17-year-old Jordan James in support of Troy Deeney at home to Queens Park Rangers.
-He played 84 minutes before being replaced by Scott Hogan as Birmingham tried and failed to come back from 2–1 down.
+He played 84 minutes before manager Lee Bowyer replaced him with Scott Hogan as Birmingham tried and failed to come back from 2–1 down.
 He scored his first senior goal on 16 August 2022, opening the scoring in a 1–1 draw at home to Watford in the Championship.
+Manager John Eustace said it was his "top priority" to keep Hall at the club as he was "one of the top young players in the league".
+Despite interruptions due to injury, Hall made 30 Championship appearances during his breakthrough campaign, and was voted Birmingham's Young Player of the Season for 2022–23.